DebspandanC2911/Amazon_Code_Wizards/README.md

 #  Trusted Marketplace Solutions - Amazon HackOn Season 5 Prototype (*Code Wizards*)

-This project is developed as a prototype submission for a Hackathon to improve user trust and transparency in e-commerce platforms like Amazon.
+This project is developed as a prototype submission for Amazon HackOn Season 5 to improve user trust and transparency in Amazon e-commerce platform.

 ## 🚀 Overview

 The goal of this project is to enhance buyer and seller experiences by increasing transparency and minimizing fraudulent behavior.
-We propose the following four core features:
+We propose the following three core features:

 ---

 ## 🔧 Features

-### 1. 🏷 *Seller-Based User Rating System*
+### 1. 🏷 *User Rating System*
 A feature that rates customers based on:
-- frequency of return
+- Purchase Power
 - Return behaviour
+- Fraudulent Activitites

 This empowers sellers with higher credibility to attract more buyers and *helps Amazon identify and promote trusted buyers*.